arjun-majumdar/SpatioTemporal_Clustering_Hyperparameter_Tuning/README.md

 1. _HDBSCAN_

-The hyperparameter tuning first uses _RandomizedSearchCV_ followed by _GridSearchCV_ to hopefully converge on the appropriate set.
+The hyperparameter tuning first uses _RandomizedSearchCV_ followed by _GridSearchCV_ to hopefully converge on the appropriate hyperparameter set.